na-stewart/sanic-security/README.md

 Requesting verification should be conditional.
 For example, an account that is logging in is unverified and requires verification.

-For verification requests and endpoints requiring verification, an `allow_unverified` (defaulted to false) parameter is available to allow unverified accounts access to the endpoint.

 Key | Value |
 --- | --- |
 **email** | test@test.com